jhuckaby/Cronicle/README.md

 Please note that Cronicle currently only works on POSIX-compliant operating systems, which basically means Unix/Linux and OS X.  If there is enough interest, I'll look into making it work on Windows.

-You'll need to have [Node.js](https://nodejs.org/en/download/) pre-installed, plus standard [developer tools](#installing-dev-tools) like gcc/make for compiling some [npm](https://www.npmjs.com/) dependencies.
+You'll need to have [Node.js](https://nodejs.org/en/download/) pre-installed on your server.
 Then become root and type this:

 ```
 	curl -s https://raw.githubusercontent.com/jhuckaby/Cronicle/master/bin/install.js | node